CostaliyA/CostaliyA.github.io/about.md

 # What we value

 ## Open Science
-We [code in the open](https://github.com/pearsonlab).
+We [code in the open](https://github.com/MIPG).
 We share data.
 Communicating science requires finding and telling the stories in our data, but these stories are worthless if they don't stand up to scrutiny from the community.

-## Natural Behavior
-Nothing in neuroscience makes sense except in light of behavior.[^1] We prefer behaviors like foraging and stimuli like movies because they give us the opportunity to study the brain in something closer to its normal working mode.

-## Dynamics
+## Novelty
-The brain functions in a rapidly changing environment and is itself an organ with complex internal dynamics.
-We favor models and methods that incorporate this behavior, particularly those drawn from the physics and statistics of dynamical systems.
+Based on our media background and technical network resources, we expect to produce high-quality papers and research results in the field of AIGC.

 ## Collaboration
 Almost all our projects are done in close collaboration with the worldwide collaborators.
 Our code and algorithms are designed to solve real scientific problems faced by real users.